• Skip to primary navigation

 One of the biggest challenges in learning statistics and data analysis is learning the lingo.
 It doesn’t help that half of the notation is in Greek (literally).

-The terminology in statistics is particularly difficult to learn because often the same word or symbol is used to mean completely different concepts.
+The terminology in statistics is particularly confusing because often the same word or symbol is used to mean completely different concepts.

 I know it feels that way, but it really isn’t a master plot by statisticians to keep researchers feeling ignorant.